 As sage is evergreen, the leaves can be picked at any time of year, but fresh growth in spring and early summer has the best flavour.
 You can pick whole young shoots or individual leaves as required.

 To ensure the leaves remain in good condition over winter, protect them from the worst of the weather with fleece or move plants in containers into a sheltered location.

 The leaves are best used fresh, but you can also dry or freeze them.

 To dry sage, hang up some sprigs in a warm, dark, well-ventilated place.
 When fully dried, store the leaves in an air-tight jar.

-To freeze sage, chop the leaves and add to an ice-cube tray, then top up with water and freeze.
-You can then simply add the cubes to your cooking whenever needed.
+Freeze chopped sage leaves in an ice-cube tray, then simply add the cubes to your cooking whenever needed.

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.